 The income of the household sector flows into the business sector, government sector and capital markets in the form of consumption expenditure, taxes and savings respectively.

-The principle receipts of the business sector constitute of income from the sale of goods and services, income from exports, subsidies from government sector, and borrowings from the capital market.
+The principle receipts of the business sector constitute of income from the sale of goods and services, income from exports, subsidies from the government sector, and borrowings from the capital market.

 The major source of income for the government sector include the taxes paid by household and business sector.
 Besides this, it also receives interests and dividends for the investments made.